-Initial network configuration can be carried out on the console by using the Network Setup Wizard, using standard Linux network setup commands, or by connecting to the default IP address:port in a browser (192.168.2.21:9080) and making changes using the WUI.
+Initial network configuration can be carried out on the console by using the Network Setup Wizard, using standard Linux network setup commands, or by connecting to the default IP address:port in a browser (192.168.2.21:9080) and making changes using the WebUI.

 Once the network is configured, the appliance can be configured manually or by using the Setup Wizard (for layer 7 services).
-The WUI is accessible using HTTP on port 9080 and HTTPS on port 9443.
-It's also possible to configure the load balancer at the console using the text based Links browser, although using the WUI is the recommended method.
+The WebUI is accessible using HTTP on port 9080 and HTTPS on port 9443.
+If you prefer that the WebUI is only accessible via HTTPS, please refer to page 69 for more information.
+It's also possible to configure the load balancer at the console using the text based Links browser, although using the WebUI is the recommended method.

 For a clustered pair, we recommend that the master is fully configured first, then the slave should be added.
-For more information on configuring a clustered pair, please refer to page 172.
-Once a pair is configured, from v8.0 load balanced services can be configured / modified on the master OR the slave and the peer appliance will be kept automatically in sync.
+For more information on configuring a clustered pair, please refer to page 192.
+Once a pair is configured, load balanced services must be configured & modified on the master appliance.
+The slave appliance will then be kept in sync automatically.